Introduction to CSS Text Outline

 Using shorthand property text-stroke to achieve text-outline.

-- Similar to the previous example, we will be using external CSS in this example too.
+- Similar to the previous example, we will also use external CSS in this example.
 We will create/modify the CSS file.

-- Instead of using two separate properties to define the width and color of the text outline, we will be using the shorthand property ‘-webkit-text-stroke’ and define both properties as parameters.
+- Instead of using two separate properties to define the text outline’s width and color, we will use the shorthand property ‘-webkit-text-stroke’ and define both properties as parameters.

 h2{